NickLiffen/ghas-enablement/README.md

 7. Check the `codeql-analysis.yml` file.
 This is a sample file; please configure this file to suit your application needs.

+8. Run `npm install`, which will install the necessary dependencies.

-8. Run `npm run build`, which will create the JavaScript bundle from TypeScript.
+9. Run `npm run build`, which will create the JavaScript bundle from TypeScript.

 ## How to use?